What Are Fat Storage Hormones?

 For example, if fat stores are high, it tells the hypothalamus to shut off hunger and increase metabolism so that you can burn that fat.
 Conversely, if fat stores are low, leptin tells it to turn on your hunger and slow the metabolism.
 In this way, leptin regulates your body fat levels.

-Cortisol is a stress hormone designed to keep us safe.
+Cortisol is a steroid hormone produced by the adrenal glands.
+It is the primary stress hormone that works to keep us safe.
 When we face a threat, the adrenal gland releases cortisol to increase our heart rate, which triggers a release of glucose to increase our energy levels.
 This process is known as the "fight or flight response."
 (4)

 It's supposed to be a short-term response to stress, with the glucose and cortisol levels returning to normal after the threat passes.
 But if you're dealing with chronic stress, as many people are, your adrenal gland keeps pumping cortisol, leading to elevated glucose levels.
 Also, remember that insulin and glucose play a significant role in fat storage.